How to avoid diet talk at your holiday table

 There’s no need to walk into any holiday gathering without some anti-diet talk resources like…

-The Intuitive Eater’s Holiday Bill of Rights originally published by Evelyn Tribole MS RDN, back in 2014.
+The Intuitive Eater’s Holiday Bill of Rights was originally published by Evelyn Tribole MS RDN, back in 2014.
 Here are my interpretations of these classic statements.

 - You have the right to savor your meal without judgment from yourself or others.
 AND without discussion of calories eaten, if foods should or shouldn’t be eaten on someone’s diet plan, or without making a plan to earn or burn calories/foods.